conedevelopment/cone-site/src/application-development.md

             - title: "We design UI as well"
               description: "<p>A personalized application requires a unique UI as well.
 We design and set it up for you.
 You will get a clean and straightforward interface.</p>"
             - title: "Documentation"
               description: "<p>We document the code adopting the coding and documenting standards, to make the application easily understandable and futureproof.
-Also, documention allows tools like static analysis to prevent bugs and issues.</p>"
+Also, documentation allows tools like static analysis to prevent bugs and issues.</p>"
             - title: "Hosting your application"
               description: "<p>We don't offer hosting directly, however based on our experience we can suggest reliable hosting services that fits your application.</p>"
             - title: "I need an application.
 What can I expect?"